madsstoumann/browser-style/ui/data-entry/docs/components.md

-# Components in DataEntry
+# Components

-The **DataEntry** component comes with built-in support for various UI components.
+**DataEntry** comes with built-in support for various UI components.
 These components are loaded dynamically based on the HTML content of the form and provide extended functionality, such as auto-suggestions and rich text editors.
 This document describes the built-in components and how to extend DataEntry with your custom components.

 ## Built-in Components

+All built-in components are from [browser.style/ui](https://browser.style/ui).
+Read full documentation for each of the components there.

 ### 1. **AutoSuggest (`<auto-suggest>`)**
 The **AutoSuggest** component provides real-time suggestions as the user types, fetching data from an external API.
 It automatically populates relevant fields when an option is selected.